Stuck Without a Relieving Letter After Resigning Early: How Can I Secure My New Job Offer?

 PiyushR1

-I currently work in a small service based IT company in Bangalore, India.
-The work environment here is very demotivating and I should not have joined them in the first place.
-I am currently under probation period and I resigned after 1 month of joining them.
+I currently work in a small service-based IT company in Bangalore, India.
+The work environment here is very demotivating, and I should not have joined them in the first place.
+I am currently under the probation period, and I resigned after one month of joining them.

 Dinesh Divekar

-If your tenure is going to be just for a one month, then what is the use of acquiring the relieving letter?
+If your tenure is going to be just for one month, then what is the use of acquiring the relieving letter?
 It is better if you do not include this assignment in your CV.
-By quoting such short period, you could have to face uncomfortable questions.
-So better if you let go about the relieving letter.
-Nevertheless, have a proper handing/taking over of your charge and tell the authorities in the company to provide "No Due Certificate".
+By quoting such a short period, you could have to face uncomfortable questions.
+So it's better to let go of the relieving letter.
+Nevertheless, ensure a proper handover/takeover of your responsibilities and inform the authorities in the company to provide a "No Due Certificate".

 Thanks,